C++17 - What's New in the Core Language?

 timeline

 So the question is.
 Is C++17 a big C++ standard or a small one?
-From my perspective, the answer is quite easy.
+From my perspective, the answer is relatively easy.
 C++17 is something in between C++14 and C++11.
 So, C++17 is neither big nor small.
 Why?
 Here comes my short answer.

 Overview